 In December 2021, the completion of the feasibility studies allowed the Corporation to more reliably measure the fair value of the option to earn into the equity of Salazar Holdings, and the Corporation recorded a fair value gain of \$18,559,000 in the quarter ended December 2021.
 Total assets rose from \$65,799,000 from September 30, 2020 to \$121,575,000 as at June 30, 2022, reflecting this fair value gain, the consolidation of Salazar Holdings and Curipamba as the Corporation acquired control in December 2021, and the cash proceeds from the January 2022 Financing.
 The increase in total assets at September 30, 2021 from the end of the previous quarter is mainly due to the disposal of its investment in Canstar which closed in that quarter, while the increase in total assets from March 31, 2021 to June 30, 2021 is matched by a corresponding increase in liabilities, due mainly to the fact that the second quarter of 2021 saw much of the engineering work of the feasibility study work being undertaken.
 Total liabilities continued to trend upward from \$1,637,000 at September 30, 2020 with the start of desktop work on the feasibility study in the summer of 2020 and peaked at September 30, 2021 when most of the drilling and engineering work that went into the feasibility study were completed.
-It then increased sharply in the quarters ended March 31, 2022 and June 30, 2022 when work ramped up on engineering studies work for pre-construction as well as for increased professional and consulting fees incurred in the negotiation of the Wheaton transaction and the Trafigura transaction.
+It then increased sharply from the quarters ended March 31, 2022 and June 30, 2022 when work ramped up on engineering studies work for pre-construction as well as for increased professional and consulting fees incurred in the negotiation of the Wheaton transaction and the Trafigura transaction.
 In the first quarter of 2022, the Corporation reclassified its RSUs to be cash-based and recorded RSU liabilities.
 In the same period, warrants were issued which were denominated in a currency different from that of the functional currency and therefore classified the warrant as a derivative liability rather than equity.
-As a result, the total liabilities as at June 30, 2022 is higher than the previous quarter by about \$428,000.
+The liabilities for the quarter ended September 30, 2022 was about \$3,053,000 higher than that of the last quarter.
+This was mainly due to the increased amount of drilling, and engineering design which has ramped up over the summer.
+RSU liabilities at September 30, 2022 was \$183,000.
+In addition, \$1,281,000 of loan and fees that arose due to the Trafigura facility were accrued.